 With our specialty automotive alloys and composites, you can push past the limitations of conventional materials, achieving greater engine efficiency, higher performance and long-term reliability.

-NEW IMPROVING ENGINE WHITE PAPER
+NEW - IMPROVING ENGINE PERFORMANCE WHITE PAPER

 Read our case study, “Improving Engine Performance with High Performance Alloys,” which shows how valve seats, valve guides and compression rings made of specialty alloys increase part life and engine efficiency.

 Our specialty alloys and composites have been proven to meet – and exceed – the demands for greater strength and thermal stability in some of the harshest, most demanding applications, including aerospace landing gear, heavy mining vehicles, oil and gas drilling equipment, automotive racing and more.